Modesto Tree Accident Lawyer

 Modesto trees are maintained on a regular schedule, approximately every eleven years.
 The Forestry Division sends crews throughout neighborhoods, block by block, to inspect and prune trees as necessary.
 There is also a city crew that is in charge of trimming branches away from sidewalks and buildings as well as around traffic signals and signs in order to maintain driver visibility.

 Despite the work of maintenance crews, the city of Modesto has paid out a significant amount of money for tree damage claims in the past several years.

 The news clip below documents a Modesto man's near miss with falling trees.Modesto Tree Accident Lawyer

 I'm Ed Smith, a tree accident lawyer in Modesto, California.
 Each year, falling trees and tree branches result in serious injuries.
-If you or anyone you love suffered injuries as a result of a falling tree, give us a call at (209) 227-1931 or (800) 404-5400 for free, friendly advice.
-I have advocated on behalf of injured Modesto residents since 1982.
+If you or anyone you love suffered injuries as a result of a falling tree, call us today at (209) 227-1931 or (800) 404-5400 to schedule a free consultation at our Modesto office.

 Please take some time to read what some of our former clients have said about our services here: Yelp, Google, and AVVO.
 Our verdicts and settlements page also will show you a snapshot of our successes.